elubilu/hybrid-cipher/README.md

 | 8 | _ | ` | @ | { | \| | } | ~ | z |

-#### As the latin alphabet has 26 letters and the grid has 25 cells, a letter to remove is chosen, usually it's J, V, W or Z which are deleted.
+#### As the latin alphabet has 52 letters (including samll and capital) and the grid has 64 cells, I have added 12 more sign to make it more versatile.
 The order of the letters in the grid can be modified using a key to generate a deranged alphabet.

 ##### The encryption phase is a substitution of each letter by its coordinates (row, column) in the grid.